 3D SWOT (Strengths, Weaknesses, Opportunities & Threats) analysis of Additive Manufacturing of Direct and Indirect 3D printing processes: The 3D challenge: high quality at competitive production costs

-3D printing is a fast evolving technology.
-As you know every day new technologies and production processes are developed with the goal of improving manufacturing processes, materials performance properties and reducing overall production costs.
+3D printing is a fast evolving technology where everyday new technologies and production processes are developed with the goal of improving manufacturing processes and material performance with reduced production costs.

-In this fast evolving World, technologies offering added value and cost effective solutions will succeed.
-Some technologies have specific advantages and benefits over others, which gradually become obsolete because of their intrinsic technical or productive disadvantages.
+In this fast evolving World, technologies offering added value and cost effective solutions succeed and gradually replace obsolete non competitive technologies.

-The objective of 3Dresyns is to offer sensible and cost effective solutions to unmet market needs and develop 3D materials and functional processes for the development of safer and more ecological productive processes for achieving better overall quality and performance of functional 3D printed materials at the lowest possible costs and human impact on the environment.
+The objective of 3Dresyns is to offer sensible and cost effective solutions to unmet market needs and develop eco friendly functional 3D materials and production processes at the lowest possible cost and human impact on the environment.

-“3Dresyns offers a full range of safe & functional materials with multiple properties and colors: from tough and durable to super elastic grades to non durable biodegradable materials to ensure total fulfilment of your design specifications and quality”
+“3Dresyns offers the most comprehensive and diverse range of safe & functional 3D resins with multiple properties and colors: from ultra tough to super elastic grades to ensure total fulfilment of your design specifications and quality”

 Printing 3D plastic materials

-Direct and Indirect manufacturing of functional plastic materials can be undertaken by Stereolithography SLA and Inkjet printing, which both exhibit high resolution printing with an accuracy 5-10 times higher than Fused Deposition Modeling FDM printing.
+Direct and Indirect Additive Manufacturing AM of functional plastic materials can be undertaken by Stereolithography SLA, DLP, LCD, and Inkjet printing with high resolution printing with an accuracy 5-10 times higher than Fused Deposition Modeling FDM printing.

 Most of our photopolymer 3D resins are "bioplastics", which allow the direct printing of safe functional materials by Stereolithography and Inkjet printing.

-Our Functional 3Dresyns are similar to the best conventional engineering plastics.They are safe for printers and final users and have high mechanical properties, which are taylored to each specific application requirements, allowing direct manufacturing of technical and functional plastic materials.
+Our Functional 3Dresyns are similar to the best conventional engineering plastics.They are safe for printers and final users and have high mechanical properties, which are taylored to the most demanding application requirements, allowing direct Additive Manufacturing AM of technical and functional plastic materials.

-On the other hand, our 3D resins can be used in Indirect manufacturing for:
+On the other hand, our 3D resins can be used in Indirect Additive Manufacturing AM for:

-- printing durable molds for the production of simple shaped parts, as alternative to expensive metal steel or Aluminum molds manufactured by Computer Numerical Control CNC
+- printing durable molds for production of simple shaped injected parts, as alternative to expensive metal steel or Aluminum molds manufactured by Computer Numerical Control CNC

-- printing sacrificial molds for printing the production of complex shaped parts intertwined with the mold
+- printing sacrificial molds for production of complex shaped injected parts intertwined with the mold

-- Resin Injection and Casting RIC, where our safest 3Dresyns RIC* are injected hot with pressure or casted by gravity in 3D printed sacrificial or durable molds.
+- Resin Injection and Casting RIC, where our safest 3Dresyns RIC* are injected hot with pressure or casted by gravity in conventional or 3D printed sacrificial or durable molds